ietf-gitwg/using-github/draft-ietf-git-using-github.md

 {{RFC2418}}).

 As a more involved process, adopting this mode can require changes in policies as documents become more mature.
-It is possible to use different processes for different documents in the Working Group.

-Working Group chairs SHOULD confirm that the Working Group has consensus to adopt any process.
-In particular, the introduction of a more tightly-controlled process can have the effect of privileging positions already captured in documents, which might disadvantage alternative viewpoints.

 ### Early Design Phases